bredmond1019/HealthieTakeHome/README.md

 #### Setting Up the Flask Environment

+I code on a linux machine, so all of the commands are for a linux operating system.
+They should be similar for a Mac.

 1. Go into the __ModelDesignProblem__ directory
 2. Make sure you have python>=3.6 installed.
 I was using 3.8 at the time.